 The appeal of these genres for me is pretty simple.
 Why write about anything ordinary?
-Occasionally a really good author can make a novel about regular life interesting, but such pieces are rare.
+Occasionally a really good author can make a novel about regular life interesting, but in my opinion such pieces are rare.
 I would rather write the things I like to read, which involve subjects like the paranormal and speculative technology.

 I write about fictional magick, but I also do it for real – and I am not talking about card tricks.
 I have been practicing ritual and ceremonial magick for around thirty years, since I was a teenager in high school.
 I have been an initiate of Ordo Templi Orientis, a modern fraternal and magical order, for more than twenty of those years.
 My magical practice informs my work, and allows me to integrate real occultism into the stories that I tell.